-From Kinsale to Derry, we have divided the Wild Atlantic Way in 11 manageable sections ranging in duration from 5 to 8 days.
-You can also choose to merge different sections or cycle the whole route if you like.
+From Kinsale to Derry, we have divided the Wild Atlantic Way in manageable sections ranging in duration from 5 to 8 days.
+You can also choose to cycle part of or the whole Wild Atlantic Way route if you like.
 Cycling the whole Wild Atlantic Way will take you approximately 55 days.
 When you are cycling, you will be mainly following the Wild Atlantic Way signs.

 The Beara Way in the Beara Peninsula.